mknparreira/gorten/README.md

 # Gorten
-My project in Golang implements a checkout service for an e-commerce platform.
-This is for study purposes.
+My project in Golang implements a checkout service for an e-commerce marketplace platform.
+This is only for study purposes.

 ## Architecture
-Through the API Gateway, it will be implemented a service discovery and rate limit.
-Also, there will be a circuit breaker with a fallback.
-All APIs will be authenticated.
-All APIs will be caching with Redis.
-The data will be recorded in MongoDB.
-All apps will be running into Docker.
+TBD

 ## Roadmap
 This project will be split into the following phases:
-1. Installation + Configuration
+1. First steps
-2. Infra
+2. Infrastructure
 3. User resource
 4. Category resource
 5. Product resource
 6. Company resource
 7. Order resource
-8. Rate Limit + Circuit breaker + fallback
+8. Provide Resilience
-9. Monitoring
+9. Provide Scalability
 10. Open API Documentation
 11. Future features

-# 1. Installation + Configuração
+# 1. First steps
 TBD
-# 2. Infra
+# 2. Infrastructure
 TBD
 # 3. User resource
 TBD